 Python uses the following priority levels, starting with the highest priority first:

-By default, the Python logging module is set at the warning logging level.
+The Python logging module is set at the warning logging level by default.
 This means that any requests at the warning level or higher priority are logged to the destination.
 The rest are ignored.

 Go ahead and modify your main.py to import the logging library and add a couple of log messages to our application.